gristlabs/grist-help/help/en/docs/webhooks.md

   triggers when adding a row, it does not matter which columns are defined when the new row is added.
-* **Ready column** (optional): A boolean, or [Toggle](col-types.md#toggle-columns), column on the table that determines if the row should trigger the webhook or not.
-When the column becomes true, the corresponding row will trigger the webhook.
+* **Ready column** (optional): A boolean, or [Toggle](col-types.md#toggle-columns), column on the table that determines if the row is visible to webhooks.
+While the toggle in the "Ready column" is false, changes to that row do not trigger the webhook.
+When the column becomes true, the row becomes visible to the webhook, and triggers the "add" event.
+While the column is true, further changes to the row trigger "update" events.
-  Rows become visibile to the webhook only when "Ready column" is first set to true.
-For this reason, we need both "add" and "update" event types selected for it to work.
 * **URL**: The remote URL of the service that the webhook will notify of added or changed rows.
 When self-hosting, only external services listed by the [`ALLOWED_WEBHOOK_DOMAINS` environment variable](